-36.2 Operating lease commitments
+33.2 Operating lease commitments

-a) As 31 December 2011, the Company entered into building lease and services agreements for use as the head office and merchandise distribution center.
-The Company has also entered into space rental agreements for use as branch offices, totaling 378 branches.
+- a) As 31 December 2012, the Company entered into building lease and services agreements for use as the head office and merchandise distribution center.
+The Company has also entered into space rental agreements for use as branch offices, totaling 419 branches(2011: 378 branches.)
 The lease periods ranged from 1 to 12 years and 9 months.
-For the year ended 31 December 2011, the total rental and utility fees were approximately Baht 489.59 million per annum.
-Some of rental fees were calculated from the percentage of sales, while others were fixed rate.

-b) The Company has entered into several lease agreements in respect of the lease of office building space, land and warehouses.
+For the year ended 31 December 2012, the total rental and utility fees were approximately Baht 543.49 million.
+(2011: Baht 489.59 million) Some of rental fees were calculated from the percentage of sales, while others were fixed rate. - b) The Company has entered into several lease agreements in respect of the lease of office building space, land and warehouses.
 The terms of the agreements are generally between 1 and 30 years.

-As at 31 December 2011, future minimum lease payments required under operating leases contracts were as follows.
+As at 31 December 2012, future minimum lease payments required under operating leases contracts were as follows.

-Million Baht
+As at 31 December

+2012 2011

 Outstanding commitments:

-Less than 1 year 35.1
+Less than 1 year 28.1 35.1

-1 to 5 years 47.0
+1 to 5 years 32.2 47.0

-More than 5 years 43.1
+More than 5 years 43.6 43.1

-For the year ended 31 December 2011, the Company recognised rental expenses in the income statement of Baht 31.3 million.
+For the year ended 31 December 2012, the Company recognised rental expenses in the income statement of Baht 35.2 million.(2011: Baht 31.3 million).

-36.3 Guarantees
+33.3 Guarantees

-As at 31 December 2011, the Company has pledged the bank deposit of Baht 4.4 million to guarantee contractual performance and guarantee rental.
-In addition, other investments of Baht 2.3 million were pledged to guarantee the electricity usage and rental of head office.
+As at 31 December 2012, the Company has pledged the bank deposit of Baht 4.4 million (2011: Baht 4.4 million) to guarantee contractual performance and guarantee rental.
+In addition, other investments of Baht 2.3 million (2011: Baht 2.3 million) were pledged to guarantee the electricity usage and rental of head office.

-36.4 Long-term service commitments
+33.4 Long-term service commitments

-a) The Company entered into agent appointment agreement with a foreign company for the contractual period of 1 year commencing from 1 January 2011 to 31 December 2011.
-When the agreement is expired, if no party inform the cancellation of the agreement in written, the agreement will be automatically extend for more one year, with the same as exist conditions.

-b) The Company entered into three-year contracts allowing the use of copyrights with various authors which can be automatically extended for another three years and agreed to pay, remuneration at the percentage of the number of books published or sold.
+- a) The Company entered into agent appointment agreement with a foreign company for the contractual period of 1 year commencing from 1 January 2011 to 31 December 2011.
+When the agreement is expired, if no party inform the cancellation of the agreement in written, the agreement will be automatically extend for more one year, with the same as exist conditions. - b) The Company entered into three-year contracts allowing the use of copyrights with various authors which can be automatically extended for another three years and agreed to pay, remuneration at the percentage of the number of books published or sold.